hugomilan/tlmbht/docs/theory/ana/Hheat/Hheat 3D TTqqqq.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: page_eqAMS_Disqus
-title: Analytical solution of the Diffusion/Heat equation in time-domain for three-dimensions
+title: Analytical solution of the Hyperbolic Diffusion/Heat equation in time-domain for three-dimensions
-permalink: theory/ana/heat-3D-TTqqqq.html
+permalink: theory/ana/Hheat/Hheat-3D-TTqqqq.html
 ---

 <span style="color:#697473">Jan 30, 2017</span> by [**Hugo Milan**](https://hugomilan.github.io/)

-You can download the algorithm `D3_HEAT_f.m` for Octave/Matlab that can solve this problem [here](https://github.com/hugomilan/tlmbht/tree/master/src/octave/analytical/3D) and you can see instructions in [how to use it here]({{ site.baseurl }}{% link theory/ana/heat 3D TTqqqq.md%}#using-the-algorithm).
-If you want to see the final solution, [go to Solution]({{ site.baseurl }}{% link theory/ana/heat 3D TTqqqq.md%}#solution).
+You can download the algorithm `D3_HEAT_f.m` for Octave/Matlab that can solve this problem [here](https://github.com/hugomilan/tlmbht/tree/master/src/octave/analytical/3D) and you can see instructions in [how to use it here]({{ site.baseurl }}{% link theory/ana/heat/heat 3D TTqqqq.md%}#using-the-algorithm).
+If you want to see the final solution, [go to Solution]({{ site.baseurl }}{% link theory/ana/heat/heat 3D TTqqqq.md%}#solution).

 In this page, we will solve the dynamic diffusion/heat equation in three-dimensions using the principles of superposition and separation of variables.
-We build on the previous solution of the diffusion/heat equation in two-dimensions described [here]({{ site.baseurl }}{% link theory/ana/heat 2D TTqq.md%}) to solve this three-dimensional problem.
+We build on the previous solution of the diffusion/heat equation in two-dimensions described [here]({{ site.baseurl }}{% link theory/ana/heat/heat 2D TTqq.md%}) to solve this three-dimensional problem.
 The problem we will solve is restricted to the following initial and boundary conditions:

 $$
 \begin{matrix}